 The AUR Graduate School offers a series of Graduate Skills Workshops designed to enhance our Masters’ Programs with one and two day workshops that will cover different topics aimed at developing specific skills, in line with the guiding philosophy and emphasis on gaining transferable skills along with intellectual development that is a cornerstone of AUR’s M.A. degree programs.

-The AUR Graduate School continues also to offer M.A. students the optional extracurricular 30-hour introductory course in Italian Language Skills for Graduate Studies.
+The AUR Graduate School offers M.A. students the optional extracurricular 30-hour introductory course in Italian Language Skills for Graduate Studies.
 The course meets five hours a week (divided into three weekly sessions) over the first six weeks of the first fall semester to best fit in with the academic demands and schedules of all the M.A. programs, and it is recorded as pass/fail on student transcripts.
 This course fee is 500 US Dollars or 400 Euros.
 (A minimum enrollment of 10 students must be met in order for the course to run; maximum capacity: 16.)

 In Fall 2017, Prof. Pier Matteo Barone led the first workshop that covered the topic of Geographic Information Systems.
 A Geographic Information System (GIS) is a computer-based tool that analyzes, stores, manipulates and visualizes geographic information, usually in a map.
 The workshop was developed to help participants gain more experience and knowledge on the potential of GIS as a tool to aid in evidence-informed policy and decision-making.